stock2shop/website/content/user-docs/configuration/configuration.md

 title: "Configuration"
 heading: "source & channel configuration options"
 description: "Integrating your ERP or accounting system with multiple sales channels requires flexibility.
 Take a look at our configuration options to see how we can tailor a solution to your e-commerce website, and your business."
+aliases: "/documentation/configuration/"
-lead: "Each connector that Stock2Shop develops comes with a host of options."
+lead: "Each connector that Stock2Shop develops come with a host of options."
 menu: docside
 weight: 2
 ---